-Progress report for GNE18-178
+Final report for GNE18-178

-- Assess how Botrytis and Cladosporium fruit rot impact SWD’s oviposition behavior.
+- Assessing how Botrytis and Cladosporium fruit rot impact SWD’s oviposition behavior.
 Understanding these behavioral impacts will help us understand how frequently adult flies encounter and potentially acquire Botrytis or Cladosporium propagules under field conditions.

 Objective 1: Evaluate the ability of SWD to acquire and transmit Botrytis or Cladosporium propagules under laboratory conditions.